joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ## Register the WP API with Auth0

+The first thing we need to do here is register our WordPress API in Auth0 so other applications can reference it during login and receive an access token to call it.
 I'm going to reference the Auth0 documentation here so I don't duplicate helpful words written by trained professionals.
 [Start here](https://auth0.com/docs/get-started/auth0-overview/set-up-apis) and create an API using the following information:

 - **Name**: Choose something descriptive
 - **Identifier**: Use your WP API base URL like `https://example.com/wp-json/`